ferranpalma/GymApp-with-IoT-sensors-and-controller-hub-cloud-repository-and-control-from-web-app/README.md

-# IoT sensor and controller hub with cloud repository and control from web app
+# GymApp with IoT sensors and controller hub, cloud repository and control from web app

 Code corresponding to the web page developed for the final degree project as well as a repository in which to consult the images used in the final document.